Beta Fornacis

-Beta Fornacis (Beta For, β Fornacis, β For) is the Bayer designation for a solitary star in the southern constellation of Fornax.
+Beta Fornacis (Beta For, β Fornacis, β For) is solitary star in the southern constellation of Fornax.
 It is visible to the naked eye with an apparent visual magnitude of 4.46.
-Based upon an annual parallax shift of 18.89 mas, it is located around 173 light years away from the Sun.
+Based upon an annual parallax shift of 18.46 mas, it is located around 177 light years away from the Sun.
 At that distance, the visual magnitude is reduced by an interstellar extinction factor of 0.1.